ssbc/ssb2-discussion-forum/README.md

 tools, what we try here is to change the foundation in such a way as to make it simpler to build things on top.

-First of all by using the same author for the all the subfeeds we remove a lot of complexity that [meta feeds] has.
+First of all by using the same author for the all the nested feeds we remove a lot of complexity that [meta feeds] has.
 This was one of the benefits of [buttwoo].
 Just simply debugging things are massively easier because you don't need a whole mapping structure to know what